Async/Await¶

 Attention

-function used in the example below is a browser only function,
+The fetch function used in the example below is a browser only function,

 switch to the Node tab to see how you can run this example when targetting Node.